UBC-LFS/lfs-course-section-scraper/README.md

 ```

 ### Filterable Activities
 I've added all the activities I've encountered so far, but I may be missing some, so you can add them into the `constants.js` file by adding both the `title` and `value` fields of the activity, as shown below.
+Also, by default, Waiting List, Thesis, and Work Placement are selected.
+You can modify this by setting `selected: false`, and you can add more defaults by adding `selected: true` as needed.
 ``` Javascript
 { title: 'Waiting List', value: 'Waiting List', selected: true }, { title: 'Thesis', value: 'Thesis', selected: true },